goschtl/zope/Sandbox/J1m/zookeeperrecipes/src/zc/zookeeperrecipes/README.txt

 import-text
    Optional import text.

-   Unfortunately, because of the way buildout parsers configuration files, leading whitespace is stripped, making this option hard to specify.
+   Unfortunately, because of the way buildout parses configuration files, leading whitespace is stripped, making this option hard to specify.